HackingSgravato/Youtube-Consumer/README.md

 ## _TODO_
 > Toggle the results button at the page load

-> See some solution for video download on mobile (device tested: iphone)
+> Can't download some videos due to their protection status